ALSchwalm/ALSchwalm.github.io/_posts/2014-9-14-Lockless-Stack.md

 ###A Naive Implementation

 It may initially seem that making the head of the stack atomic and using basic operations like load, store and exchange would be sufficient to construct a lock-free stack.
-This is not that case.
+This is not the case.
 Consider an implementation using only such operations:

 {% highlight c++ linenos=table %}